 This product will work very well to remove heavily wooded foliage and stumps from your property.
 Along with working on tree stumps, it works very well on poison ivy.
 You get a precise application that ensures you only get the chemical on your intended plant.

 It comes neatly packed in a 32-ounce bottle that has more than enough stump killer for several treatments.
 The liquid solution pours nicely, and you apply it as an undiluted chemical using a paintbrush.
 You want to apply this solution to an even layer all over the tree stump to ensure it’s effective at killing every layer of the stump down to the roots.

 One issue with this chemical is that it’s extremely strong.
-Should you accidentally get it on anything around the tree stump, it’ll kill it.
+Should you accidentally get it on anything around the tree stump, it’ll kill the stump remover.
 You don’t want to accidentally splash or drip onto anything around the stump when you apply it.
-It’s also more restricted than other options because it only works very well on two things.
+It’s also more restricted than other options because the tree killer only works very well on two things.

 - Very strong formula

 - Easy to apply in even coats

 - Not extremely versatile